henryaj/buildgrid/docs/source/using_buildstream.rst

 In order to activate remote build execution at project-level, the project's ``project.conf`` file must declare two specific configuration nodes:

-- ``artifacts`` for `remote CAS endpoint details`_.
+- ``artifacts`` for `remote cache endpoint details`_.
 - ``remote-execution`` for `remote execution endpoint details`_.

 .. important::

    BuildStream does not support multi-instance remote execution servers and will always submit remote execution request omitting the instance name parameter.
-   Thus, you must declare an unnamed `""` instance  in your server configuration to workaround this.
+   Thus, you must declare an unnamed `''` instance  in your server configuration to workaround this.

 .. important::

-   If you are using BuildGrid's artifact server, the server instance **must** accept pushes from your client for remote execution to be possible.
+   If you are using BuildStream's artifact server, the server instance pointed by the ``storage-service`` key **must** accept pushes from your client for remote execution to be possible.

-.. _remote CAS endpoint details: https://buildstream.gitlab.io/buildstream/install_artifacts.html#user-configuration
+.. _remote cache endpoint details: https://buildstream.gitlab.io/buildstream/format_project.html#artifact-server
 .. _remote execution endpoint details: https://buildstream.gitlab.io/buildstream/format_project.html#remote-execution